mikamakusa/blog-articles/about.md

 # Experience #
 **From Jan 2018 | Uniware | Neuilly-sur-Seine**
 **Infrastructure System Engineer**
+**Carrefour**
-In charge of the industrialization of the infrastructure creation and provisionning on Openstack and Microsoft Azure Cloud Platforms for projects for Carrefour.
+In charge of the industrialization of the infrastructure creation and provisionning on Openstack and Microsoft Azure Cloud Platforms for Carrefour's projects.
 - Terraform scripts creation (security rules, network and servers),
 - Ansible Roles and Playbook creation,
 - Salstack states and pillars creation,
 - Pipelines creation on Jenkins,
 - Consulting actions and Workshops related to Kubernetes, Ansible, Saltstack and Terraform (Code, Best Pratices),
 - Technical documentation and demos,
 - Scrum method

 ---

 **Sept 2017 - Dec 2017** | **Wescale** | **Paris**
 **System Engineer DevOps**
+**BVA**
 In charge of infrastructure creation "from scratch" on Microsoft Azure Cloud platform on which the web application, developped by Xebia in collaboration with BVA, will be running.
 - Terraform scripts creation for infrastructure (resources groups, network, security and servers) creation,
 - Saltstack scripts creation for sotfwares and configuration provisionning (jenkins, influxdb, grafana, collectd, nexus, sonarqube),
 - Swarm and Kafka clusters creation using Microsoft Azure Web Portal,
 - Technical Documentation and demos,
 - Scrum method/Pizza Team

 ---